daley-mottley/medical-calculator/project-plan/LOGS.md

 ### Started feature branch 'feature/saved-calculations-ui-improvement' to improve the Saved Calculations page UI.
 - Planned improvements: more visually appealing cards, use of icons and badges, clearer display of calculation type, inputs, and results, quick action buttons (view, delete), and improved empty state with navigation.

+### Removed the "Settings" and "Theme" section from the profile page.
+- Added a profile image at the top of the profile page with upload/change functionality using the Avatar component.
+- Made the username editable with inline editing and save/cancel options.
+- Updated AuthContext to support updating username and profile image, persisting changes in localStorage.
+- Updated TASKS.md to reflect this work (feature/profile-image-editable-username).

 ## 2025-05-19
 ### Completed BMI Save Calculation Functionality